Manju-sree/leapyearandprimenumbersgame/README.md

 # leapyearandprimenumbersgame
- bonus point for creating leapyear and primenumbers CLI app
+ bonus point for creating leapyear and primenumbers using CLI app